Cargèse international workshop on earthquakes

 Registering and Accomodation fees

-Accommodation fees: There are no registration fees but you're required to pay for your accommodation before your arrival.
-The fees (430€) will cover accommodation in a shared room (2 per room) with breakfasts and lunches included.
+Accommodation fees: There are no registration fees but your accommodation will be due upon arrival.
+The fees (371€) will cover accommodation in a shared room (2 per room) with breakfasts and lunches included.
 Dinners, except one, are not covered.
 We will organize a transfer by bus from/to Ajaccio airport on Oct.
 13th and 19th; this implies that you should prefer flights arriving in the middle of Sunday afternoon and leaving on Saturday morning.
+You can pay the fees during the school with a credit card.

 Pre-registation and abstract submission (opened until June 10th): Connect and register via the IESC link below to submit a pdf containing an abstract file (no more than 1 page) with your name, name of supervisors/co-authors, institution(s), which of the four sessions you want to apply for, and if you have a preference for an oral presentation or a poster.
 We also welcome a brief description of your research interests and your motivation to participate in this school.
 This description is mandatory if you require financial support to participate in this school.
 In this case, specify if you would need support for plane tickets (give us a quote) and/or registration (which includes accomodation).